Here’s Where to Find the Top Clam Chowders in Boston

 Eventide Fenway

-This modern New England seafood counter presents a brothy cup of soup flavored with kombu (an edible seaweed) and smoked butter, full of large clams and pieces of salt pork.
-We expect nothing less from the James Beard award-winning chefs who gave New England a Maine lobster roll-style bao bun.
+This modern New England seafood spot with roots in Portland, Maine presents a brothy cup of soup flavored with kombu (an edible seaweed) and smoked butter, full of large clams and pieces of salt pork.
+We expect nothing less from the James Beard Award-winning chefs who gave New England a Maine lobster roll-style bao bun.

 Chowder at Legal Sea Foods